netscaler/netscaler-observability-exporter/docs/deploy-coe-with-Kafka.md

 1. Edit the ConfigMap using the following YAML definition:

-    **Note**: Ensure that you specify the list of Kafka broker IP address seperated by comma and the Kafka desired topic.
+    **Note**: Ensure that you specify the bootstrap Kafka broker addresses (separated by comma) and the desired Kafka topic.

 ```yml
     apiVersion: v1